alecperkins/defaulted/README.md

 When calling `defaulted.secrets`, specified keys _do not_ have default values unless defined in the environment overrides, and are required to be provided by env vars.
 The function will throw if they are not found in `process.env`.
 This way, local development or tests can have out-of-the-box unsensitive defaults if available, but production _must_ provide the secrets via env variables.

 Like regular `defaulted`-based configs, accessing keys not specified in the initial list, trying to set a key, or trying to override an unspecified key will throw.
-These operations will also fail type checking but require the list of keys being marked `as const` for thorough strictness.
+These operations will also fail type checking but make sure the list of keys is marked `as const` for thorough strictness.

 ```typescript
 const secrets = defaulted.secrets([